mavlink/MAVSDK-docs/en/contributing/plugins.md

 virtual void init() = 0
 ```

 The `init()` method is called when a plugin is instantiated.
-This happens when a `Device` is constructed (this does not mean that the device actually exists and is connected - it might just be an empty dummy device).
+This happens when a `System` is constructed (this does not mean that the system actually exists and is connected - it might just be an empty dummy system).

 Plugins should do initialization steps with other parts of DroneCore at this state, e.g. set up callbacks with `_parent` (`DeviceImpl`).